 - Nut or seed butter

-- Pour the batter onto a parchment-lined baking sheet, press flat, and score pieces with a knife.
+- Pour the batter onto a parchment-lined baking sheet and press flat.

 Can I make these without chia seeds?